 TIDAL vs Amazon Music HD Sound Quality

 The launch of Amazon Music HD provided further confirmation that consumers do care about their music sound quality.
 If they didn’t, a company of Amazon’s remarkable size and extraordinary customer insight wouldn’t even bother to get involved.
-Hence why the following topic about high-quality music has emerged: TIDAL vs Amazon Music HD Sound Quality.
+The following article compares the audio quality offerings from TIDAL and the e-commerce giant: TIDAL vs Amazon Music HD Sound Quality.

 What is Amazon Music HD?